Relocating To Singapore in 2021: What To Bring And Leave Behind

 Get rid of your broken furniture before making the move.
 If you haven’t gotten it fixed or repaired by now, chances are you won’t have the time to do so later.
 If it is rusty, missing a piece, it is best to leave it behind.
 It might also encounter more damage during the transit and may not be durable as it was before to withstand the shipping process.

 Amid the chaos that comes with packing, you also need to ensure that your packed items stay within the limited weight range.
-However, hiring a moving professional that offers international relocations services to aid in your relocation process can help tackle this issue!
-Moovaz is a team of removalists from Singapore.
-If you’re moving any bulky or large items or pieces of furniture, you can leave the moving and packing process to our team of movers as you focus on settling down.
+However, hiring a professional that offers international relocations services to aid in your relocation process can help tackle this issue!
+Moovaz is a team of relocation experts headquartered in Singapore.
+If you’re moving household items, chat with your friendly Relo Buddy – your personal relocation consultant to ensure you get a suitable quotation according to your move.